 Everyday people operate in and around systems that can be scaled if only that mindset was present.
-Once you have the system and you begin to scale it, keep you extra capital in tax-free instruments that stay liquid.
+Once you have the system and you begin to scale it, you should keep your extra capital in tax-free instruments that stay liquid.
 Don’t play games in the market with your capital.

-At the same time I see business owners everyday who suffer because they can’t make a business that does 2 million in sales grow to 5 million in sales because they haven’t invested their capital in marketing and customer acquisition, instead repeat the same performance year after year.
-At the end of the year they gather their profits and run to their broker who promptly gets them pitiful profits or losses.
+I see business owners everyday who suffer because they can’t make a business that does 2 million in sales grow to 5 million in sales because they haven’t invested their capital in marketing and customer acquisition, instead they repeat the same performance year after year.
+At the end of the year they gather their profits and run to their brokers who promptly gets them pitiful profits or losses.

 Three Questions to ask:

-1. What business do I have insight to that can yield a 5 to 1 or 10 to 1 return?
+1. What business do I have insight into that can yield a 5 to 1 or 10 to 1 return?

 2. If I don’t have a business and don’t want one , who has a business that yields these types of returns and can I partner with them.